_id

 - Register a QuickBlox account.
 This is a matter of a few minutes and you will be able to use this account to build your apps.

 - Create a user session to be able to use QuickBlox functionality.
-See our Authenfication page to learn how to do it.
+See Authenfication page to learn how to do it.

 Create class

-To start using Custom Objects module, create a class:
+To start using Custom Objects module, create a class:- Go to QuickBlox Dashboard.

 - Follow Custom => Add => Add new class direction.
 As a result, Add new class popup will appear.